Menu

 English

-We are reading The Abominables by Eva Ibbotson and The Boy With Wings by Lenny Henry this term.
-Some of our book talk sessions will be based around these books.
-Children have their reading scheme book and may also borrow a book from the library.
-Book change for reading scheme books will usually be on a Thursday.
+We will also look at a different text in our comprehension crusher sessions each fortnight.
+Children have their reading scheme book and may also occasionally borrow a book from our school library.
+Book change for reading scheme books will be on a Thursday.
 We encourage the children to record their own reading in their Reading Diary - pages read and short reviews would be lovely to see.
 We also encourage adults to record in this diary when hearing children read.

-Our Reading River is our reading rewards system in Year 3.
-Children will move along the river each day they read at home.
+Our Reading Bugs is our reading rewards system in Year 3.
+Children will move their reading bug stick along the pots each day that they read at home.
 Rewards will be given to those children whose reading diary is signed by an adult to acknowledge that this reading at home has taken place.
 Five signatures from the weekend to the Friday are what we are looking for.

 Maths

 To support in maths, please work on number bonds and times tables, specifically 2,3,4,5,8 and 10.
-We are also challenging the children to learn their square numbers this year.
 Using money and telling the time are also valuable activities that can be practised at home.
 Pizza or cake cutting can easily reinforce our work on dividing equally and fractions.

 Believe, achieve and shine brighter together.